-Studies suggest certain antibiotics can affect gut flora—even changing “the microbial and metabolic patterns of the gut.”
-Common antibiotics like penicillin or erythromycin disrupt microbiome diversity.
+Certain antibiotics can affect gut flora — even changing “the microbial and metabolic patterns of the gut.”
+Common antibiotics, like penicillin or erythromycin, disrupt microbiome diversity.
 This disruption of the gut can also disrupt overall wellness.

-The weedkiller Roundup, which contains glyphosate, is often used by farmers.
+Weedkiller, which contains glyphosate, is often used by farmers.
 Residue from the toxin contaminates the food supply.
-Gluten intolerance and celiac disease are on the rise, a recent study suggests glyphosate is the culprit and that it destroys gut health and kills healthy gut bacteria.
+Gluten intolerance and celiac disease are on the rise, and glyphosate is the culprit and that it destroys gut health and kills healthy gut bacteria.
 Gluten intolerance and celiac disease can, in turn, lead to other health issues.

 Emulsifiers keep the ingredients in processed food from separating and they improve shelf life.
-If you’re buying processed food, it’s likely to contain emulsifiers.
-New research shows these toxic additives could also be adding to the obesity epidemic ”by interfering with microbes in the gastrointestinal tract.”
-There’s even evidence suggesting emulsifiers could be a factor in other serious health issues like inflammatory bowel disease and metabolic syndrome.
+If you’re buying processed food, it's likely to contain emulsifiers.
+These toxic additives could also be adding to the obesity epidemic ”by interfering with microbes in the gastrointestinal tract.”
+Emulsifiers could even be a factor in other serious health issues like inflammatory bowel disease and metabolic syndrome.

 4. Artificial Sweeteners

-Artificial sweeteners could even change the way your body processes sugar—leading to high blood sugar, a possible precursor to diabetes.
+Artificial sweeteners could even change the way your body processes sugar — leading to high blood sugar, a possible precursor to diabetes.
 Because they contain no calories, these sweeteners aren’t digested, but they still have to make their way through the gastrointestinal tract.
-That same study also strongly suggests artificial sweeteners could, if nothing else, contribute to weight gain—that they “may favor the growth of bacteria that make more calories available to us, calories that can then find their way to our hips, thighs and midriffs.”
+Artificial sweeteners may even "favor the growth of bacteria that make more calories available to us", and contribute to weight gain.

 Repairing Your Gut